-In order to use Jupyter Notebook over HTTPS on your iPad or iPhone in both Juno and Safari, one needs to correctly configure SSL certificates.
+In order to access a Jupyter server over HTTPS on your iPad or iPhone (in both Juno Connect and Safari), one needs to correctly configure server’s SSL/TLS certificate.
 Since issuing a proper certificate from a trusted authority could be challenging in some cases, a self-signed certificate should suffice, provided it was signed by a CA that is trusted by your iOS device.

 Please, mind that you only need SSL/TLS certificate if you plan to connect to your server over HTTPS; you don’t need a certificate for plain HTTP connection.
 Whether you should use HTTPS or plain HTTP depends on how you connect to your Jupyter Notebook server.

 localhostover secure tunnel, and can use plain HTTP.

 For HTTPS, please follow the steps below to prepare a self-signed SSL/TLS certificate, which will be trusted by your iOS device.

 The openssl library is required to generate your own certificate.
 Run the following command in your local environment to see if you already have openssl installed.

 which openssl # You should get something like /usr/bin/openssl if it's installed